Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter3/README.md

 ## Known Issues

-- In case you recevive the `HTTP Error 500.30 - ANCM In-Process Start Failure` error for your Web API on **Azure App Services**, try adding this line to TodoListAPI.csproj and re-deploy your project:
+- In case you recevive the `HTTP Error 500.30 - ANCM In-Process Start Failure` error for your Web API on **Azure App Services**, try adding this line to `TodoListAPI/TodoListAPI.csproj` and re-deploy your project:

  ```csharp
     <PropertyGroup>